rachele182/navigation_systems/simulation_files/contents.md

     - init_*.m files contain the parameters and values to seupt the workspace needed for the simulation;
     - body2ned.m contains the function to compute the rotation matrix from body frame to navigation frame (NED);
     - LOG0079_parsed_seg2.mat contains all the data and sensors measurements collectd during a fly experiment of the drone system in february 2020.
+    - plot_data.mat : script created to collect and visualize all the data coming from the sensors mounted on the drone.

 - **How to run**:
     1. run first matlab script init_1gdl.m --> open KF_1_gdl.slx --> start simulink simulation;